ClickCease

 Why Email Security Matters

+Email is the backbone of business communication.
+The average employee sends and receives over 120 emails per day, and each one represents a potential entry point for attackers.
 Your business email is a gateway to everything—financial accounts, customer data, internal systems, and confidential communications.
 A single compromised email account can lead to:

 • Financial fraud — Attackers redirect payments or steal directly from accounts